 The definition of a roasting profile is not written in stone

-Because fortunately, little has happened since the days when only three options were referred – or maybe even just two; because we do not have to go back many years before the coffee available was limited to being either medium or dark roasted.
-Roasting profiles was previously largely unused.
+Because fortunately, little had happened since the days when only three options were referred – or maybe even just two; because we do not have to go back many years before the coffee available was limited to being either medium or dark roasted.
+Roasting profiles were previously largely unused.

 Roasting profiles -